redpanda-data/benthos/README.md

 [![godoc for redpanda-data/benthos][godoc-badge]][godoc-url]
 [![Build Status][actions-badge]][actions-url]

+> Note: if you are looking for the original benthos repo with connectors, it moved here: https://github.com/redpanda-data/connect

 Benthos is a framework for creating declarative stream processors where a pipeline of one or more sources, an arbitrary series of processing stages, and one or more sinks can be configured in a single config:

 ```yaml